 Deep conversation questions

-Most conversation advice tells you to ask good questions.
-What it misses: the question isn't really what makes a conversation deep.
-What makes it deep is whether both people are actually present — listening to understand rather than waiting to speak.
+Most lists of deep conversation questions tell you to ask good questions and stop there.
+What they miss: the question isn't really what makes a conversation deep.
+What makes it deep is whether both people are actually present, listening to understand rather than waiting to speak.

 Life & meaning